darkplace/batocera.pocket/README.md

 ---

 ## License & Disclaimer
-- Released under Batocera’s GPLv2 License
+- Released under Batocera’s LGPLv3 & Buildroot's GPLv2 License
 - Source code is included
 - Use at your own risk
 - No warranty